thephpleague/uri/docs/5.0/manipulations/middlewares.md

 ## Definition

-An URI middleware is a function or a class using the pipeline pattern to modify an URI.
+An URI middleware is a function or a class which provides a convenient mechanism for filtering and manipulating an URI object.
+The only **hard** requirement is that a URI middleware **MUST** returns an URI object instance identical to the one it received.

 ## Example